ATS Keywords: How to Find and Use Them Correctly

 Strong: "Managed portfolio of 45 enterprise accounts totaling $12M ARR, implementing Salesforce automation workflows that improved renewal rates by 23%."

 The improved version includes specific keywords (enterprise accounts, ARR, Salesforce, automation) while demonstrating measurable impact.
+For more examples of quantified achievement bullets, see our guide on how to quantify achievements on your resume.

 Education and Certifications